sethgecko13/mzcache/README.md

 This caching library does exactly what I need in ~ 150 lines of code:

 - blocks on subsequent calls if the cache is busy being read/written.
-- expires cache when the date rolls over.
+- expires cache at midnight when the date rolls over.
+This allows me to rebuild the cache programmatically during nightly low volume time instead of having cache misses impact my users sporadically throughout the day.
 - no cache in memory.
 - scales pretty well on the ext4 filesystem on linux - creates up to 65536 subdirectories to keep the number of files per directory, small enough that ext4 does not have a performance impact with multiple files in the same directory.
 - uses gzip compression to save space.